NvChad/nvchad.github.io/docs/getting-started/post-install.md

 ### Theming

-NvChad comes with many themes.
+NvChad ships with many themes.
 The default theme is `onedark`.

 You may switch themes with this mapping: `<leader> + th`.

+This will open a telescope fuzzy finder, with which you can preview and select a new default theme.